 Troy University uses a four point/letter grade evaluation system.
 For additional details on transfer of credits, please refer to the Student Guidebook.

 Students must have health insurance.
-It can be purchased through the university (approximately $149 per month) or it can be purchased independently.
+It can be purchased through the university (approximately $894 per semester) or it can be purchased independently.
 If purchasing outside insurance, it must meet the minimum requirements set by the university.

 $400 per semester (estimate)